GenericPirate/tmux/Contributing.md

     moving it from pane to screen (how will that affect panes when for example they enter copy mode?).

+  - A way to convert a popup into a pane (needs menu first I think).

+  - Allow focus to be put back to pane while leaving popup open, and back to popup later.
+Problem: what if a pane is completely obscured by popup?

 - A key table timeout and a key binding fired when timeout happens with the previous key in a format or something, would allow binding C-b 1 0 to window 10 while keeping C-b 1 for window 1.